-Witches In Germany’s Harz Mountains Posted by Constanze on Oct 29, 2018 in Folklore, Geography, History, Holidays, Things to do, Traditions, Travel
+Witches In Germany’s Harz Mountains Posted by Constanze on Oct 29, 2018 in Holidays, Traditions

 Guten Tag!
 Recently I gave you the creepy story of Walpurga Hausmannin, one of Germany’s most famous witches from the 16th Century.
 In today’s post we’ll continue on the witch theme by talking about a place in Germany that is famous for its association with witchcraft.